 Change the data source

-The data used in the visualization is shown in Data > Data Source.
-If you manually hooked the visualization up to data, you will see the data you selected.
-However, if you instead converted a table to a visualization, the name of the table will appear.
-You can either modify the data source by changing the selection in Data Source > Data, or, by modifying the underlying table.
+The data used in the visualization is shown in Data > Data Source in the object inspector .
+If you manually hook the visualization up to data, you will see the data you selected.
+However, if you instead convert a table to a visualization, the name of the table will appear.
+You can either modify the data source by changing the selection in Data Source > Data or by modifying the underlying table.

-To modify the underlying table of the visualization, you need to hover over the table reference in Data and follow the link.
+To modify the underlying table of the visualization, you need to hover over the table reference in the Data tab of the object inspector and follow the link.
 The object inspector will then change, showing the underlying data.
-You can modify this underlying data and the visualization will update.
+You can modify this underlying data, and the visualization will update.
 This is shown in the recording below.

 Change the appearance of a visualization

-When a visualization is selected, you can modify its properties (i.e. fonts, colors, axes, labels, etc) in the Chart tab.
-For some visualizations you can click on regions of the visualization itself and the relevant controls will be selected.
+When a visualization is selected, you can modify its properties (i.e., fonts, colors, axes, labels, etc) in the Chart tab of the object inspector .
+For some visualizations, you can click on regions of the visualization itself, and the relevant controls will be selected.
 For others, using menu search (illustrated in Easily Perform Advanced Analysis) is the best way to find options.

 Apply a rule